Katapult Firmware

 - USB connection

-- Advantage: After compiling the KLIPPER firmware, you can directly update the firmware using a command.
+- Advantages: After compiling the Klipper firmware, it can be updated directly using commands.

-- Disadvantage: A long data cable is prone to interference, which may lead to disconnection.
+- Disadvantages: Long data cables are prone to interference, which may cause disconnections.

 - CAN connection